 AS: You lived and worked in Uganda for the past three-and-a-half years.
 What’s next?

-Support Action in Africa in Aspen at its 3rd annual Winter Fundraiser on December 22 at Aspen Kitchen (6 p.m.) hosted by Dakota Johnson and sponsored by Gucci, Tesla, and EKS Events, and Aspen Sojourner magazine.
-For more information and tickets, visit actioninafrica.com.
+Support Action in Africa in Aspen at its 3rd annual Winter Fundraiser on December 22 at Aspen Kitchen (5 p.m.) hosted by Dakota Johnson and sponsored by Gucci, Tesla, EKS Events, and Aspen Sojourner magazine.
+For more information and to purchase tickets (from $50), visit actioninafrica.com.